toextendmylimits/Amazon_coding/000-final-memorize.md

-## The problems to have a look again before interview on Staruday morning
+# The problems to have a look again before interview on Staruday morning

+## Greedy